Zero Trust adoption framework overview

 Data Structured, unstructured, and application- contained data.
 Your businesses data contained in files, databases, or other applications (such as CRM).

 Network LAN, WAN, wireless, or internet connection, including mobile (such as 3G and 5G) or even the coffee shop wireless network.
 The network used to connect your users to the services they need.
-This may be a corporate-run local area network (LAN), the wider network encompassing access to your digital estate, or the internet connections used by your workers to connect.
+This might be a corporate-run local area network (LAN), the wider network encompassing access to your digital estate, or the internet connections used by your workers to connect.

 When applying Zero Trust strategy across a digital estate, it’s less helpful to think about tackling each of these domain areas independently.
 It’s not as if the identity team can accomplish all the recommendations and then the Zero Trust focus can move to the team that manages endpoints.
 Zero Trust strategy applies these functional areas together to secure an area within a digital estate and then broaden the scope of the protection across it.